t-troebst/perfanno.nvim/README.md

 * `:PerfLoadFlameGraph` loads data from a `perf.log` file in flamegraph format.

 If there is no `perf.data` or `perf.log` file respectively in your working directory, you will be asked to locate one.
 If `annotate_after_load` is set this will immediately annotate all buffers.

+### Lua Profiling

+PerfAnno can be used to easily profile NeoVim via the native LuaJIT profiler.
+Simply use the following commands in order:

+* `:PerfLuaProfileStart` starts profiling.
+* `:PerfLuaProfileStop` stops the current profiling run and loads the stack traces into the call graph.
+Automatically annotates all buffers if `annotate_after_load` is set.

 ### Control how annotations are displayed